ghostbang/linux/readme.md

 After [Crunchbang](http://crunchbang.org/) Linux and [Pibang](http://pibanglinux.com/) ceased development, I decided to roll my own distro.
 Hence, Ghostbang arose from the ashes.
 My goal with Ghostbang is to start from a minimal build to a distro similar to the look and lightweight experience Crunchbang/Pibang had.
 For now, the scope of Ghostbang will focus on the Raspberry Pi platform.

 This project is a hobby.
 That means, releases will be sporadic, bugs will appear, and rules of convention will be broken.
-However, a series of technical journals and [release notes](https://github.com/ghostbang/linux/blob/master/releases.md) will be maintained for the public in effort to catalogue all updates and changes made along the way.
+However, a series of pedantic [journals](https://github.com/rixwoodling/linux/tree/master/journals) and [release notes](https://github.com/ghostbang/linux/blob/master/releases.md) will be maintained for the public in effort to catalogue all updates and changes made along the way.

 <sub>Check out the [Release Notes](https://github.com/ghostbang/linux/blob/master/releases.md) for more information.</sub>
 <sub><i>Installation instructions are found [here](http://www.sudo.ws/). </i></sub>